Inhuman matters: S-hell decay

 Bernal Pérez

-de / hydrating Cuitzeo is a research project that aims to redefine what constitutes a lake by examining Lake Cuitzeo, Mexico’s second-largest body of water, in the context of drought, extraction, and environmental neglect.
+This research project aims to redefine what constitutes a lake by examining Lake Cuitzeo, Mexico’s second-largest body of water, in the context of drought, extraction, and environmental neglect.
 The project challenges static, Western definitions by tracing the lake’s volatile geologic history and increasingly extreme cycles of contraction and expansion.
 Through GIS mapping, fieldwork, interviews, and theoretical engagement with Astrida Neimanis and Dilip Da Cunha, the work reframes the lake as a process shaped by wetness, transformation, and political forces.
 On one hand, it explores the lake as part of a hydrocommons, extending its boundaries through gradients of wetness and interdependent bodies.
 On the other, it confronts the structural and political mechanisms behind its desiccation, including extractive infrastructure, terraforming, and state negligence.
 Rather than a disappearing object, Lake Cuitzeo emerges as a contested terrain where ecological fragility, infrastructural violence, and historical memory converge to expose the layered politics of water in contemporary Mexico.

 A Cinema of Retrieval